Gurobi/gurobi-optimods/docs/source/mods/l1-regression.rst

 The interface of this mod matches that of :code:`sklearn.linear_model.LinearRegression`.
 This example compares the coefficients found using L1 and L2 regression on the diabetes dataset.

+- Comparison to sklearn OLS: L1 norm is not implemented in sklearn.
+There is in general no analytic solution and gradient decent is not effective?
+So we need an LP solver.
+- More robust (i.e. less sensitive to outliers) than L2 norm regression (OLS).
+Because the error metric is linear, an increase in the deviation of an individual point has a less extreme effect.

 Problem Specification
 ---------------------